truemagic-coder/meteor-barista/readme.md

 ## Notes:
   * Meteor.js version is real-time
   * When you update foods or drinks - the updated versions will only be available to products that have not been added to an order yet
-  * Knockout works great for static forms and validations (like drinks and foods) - see preko branch vs. master
-  * For complex UI - Meteor templates behave well and are straightforward rather than using Knockout (like orders) - see badko branch (broken) vs. master

 ## Demo:
   http://barista.meteor.com